DonGar/house-monitor/README.md

    * wol - Issue a Wake On Lan request.
      * mac - Mac address to attempt to wake.
    * ping - Ping a host, and store result.
-     * hostname - Hostname to ping.
-     * dest - Store true or false based on ping success.
+     * host - Status URI of the host component to ping.
+Result stored in <host>/up as a boolean.
+The result is NOT immediately available.
    * email - Send email.
      * to - Address to send email too.
      * subject - Optional subject string.